muskaan1709/Drum_kit/README.md

 # Drum_kit
-Each key when pressed by the keyboard or clicked my a mouse,make a corresponding drum noise
+Each key when pressed by the keyboard or clicked by a mouse,make a corresponding drum noise